KoenZomers/TadoApi/README.md

 ## System Requirements

-This API is built using the Microsoft .NET 4.6.2 framework and is fully asynchronous
+This API is built using the Microsoft .NET Standard 2.0 framework and is fully asynchronous

 ## Warning